MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/install-dpm.md

 >- In both local or remote SQL Server scenarios, the following components must be installed on the DPM server.<br>
      - [SQL Server Management Studio (SSMS)](/sql/ssms/download-sql-server-management-studio-ssms) is no longer installed with SQL Server; you must install an equivalent version of SSMS separately.<br>
      - For SQL Server 2019, along with SSMS you should also install [SQLCMD](/sql/tools/sqlcmd-utility), [Visual C++ 2017 Redistributable](/cpp/windows/latest-supported-vc-redist?preserve-view=true&view=msvc-170), and [Microsoft ODBC Driver 17 for SQL Server](/sql/connect/odbc/download-odbc-driver-for-sql-server#version-17) on the DPM server separately.<br>
      - When you use Remote SQL Server 2022, you must install SQLCMD version 16 on the DPM server.
-If SQLCMD version 16 isn't available to download, install SQLCMD version 15 and then copy `SQLCMD.exe` version 16 (`C:\Program Files\Microsoft SQL Server\Client SDK\ODBC\170\Tools\Binn`) from SQL server 2022 to DPM 2022 server before DPM 2022 installation.
+If SQLCMD version 16 isn't available to download, install SQLCMD version 15 and rename the folder, and then copy the folder of `SQLCMD` version 16 (`C:\Program Files\Microsoft SQL Server\Client SDK\ODBC\170\Tools\Binn`) from SQL server 2022 to DPM 2022 server before DPM 2022 installation.
 After the installation, delete version 16 and rename version 15 as needed.

 ::: moniker-end